Tyrus (wrestler): Independent circuit (2018)

-National Wrestling Alliance (2021–present)
+National Wrestling Alliance (2021–2023)

-On March 11, 2021, National Wrestling Alliance announced on their social media that Tyrus would make his NWA debut at Back For The Attack.
-On the August 6 episode of NWA Powerrr, Tyrus defeated The Pope to win the NWA World Television Championship.
+On March 11, 2021, National Wrestling Alliance announced on their social media that Tyrus would make his NWA debut at Back For The Attack defeating Kratos.
+On the April 20 episode of NWA Powerrr, Tyrus defeated Marshe Rockett and Matt Cross to become number one contender for the NWA World Television Championship.
+The next week, Tyrus and The Pope fought to a 6-minute time limit draw for the NWA Television Championship.
+On June 6 at When Our Shadows Fall, Tyrus defeated The Pope in a non-title match.
+On the August 6 episode of Powerrr, Tyrus defeated The Pope to win the NWA World Television Championship.
+Tyrus successfully defended his title in his first title defense against BLK Jeez.
+During his reign, Tyrus successfully defended the NWA World Television Championship against various contenders, such as Jordan Clearwater, Cyon, Jaden Roller, Rodney Mack, Mims and Odinson.

-Tyrus unsuccessfully challenged Trevor Murdoch for the NWA Worlds Heavyweight Championship at NWA 74th Anniversary Show on August 28, 2022.
-On the September 24, 2022 episode of NWA USA, Tyrus vacated the NWA World Television Championship using the "Lucky 7" rule to challenge Murdoch and Matt Cardona for the NWA Worlds Heavyweight Championship at NWA Hard Times 3.
+Tyrus unsuccessfully challenged Trevor Murdoch for the NWA World's Heavyweight Championship at NWA 74th Anniversary Show on August 28, 2022.
+On the September 24, 2022, episode of NWA USA, Tyrus vacated the NWA World Television Championship using the "Lucky 7" rule to challenge Murdoch and Matt Cardona for the NWA World's Heavyweight Championship at NWA Hard Times 3.
 At the event on November 12, Tyrus pinned Murdoch to win the title, marking his first world championship in his career.
-On February 11, 2023, at Nuff Said, Tyrus made his first successful title defense against Cardona, and was confronted by guest commentator Bully Ray afterwards.

-Tyrus, holding the NWA Worlds Heavyweight Championship belt, was featured in a commercial for Fox News Channel's talk show 'Gutfeld!' during Super Bowl LVII.